Compare Texas solar buyback plans

 What is a solar buyback plan?+

 A solar buyback plan credits you for excess solar energy your panels send to the grid, offsetting your electricity costs when you draw power at night or on cloudy days.
-Texas has no statewide net metering law, but the deregulated electricity market allows retail providers to offer buyback plans that function similarly.
-Plans vary by how they calculate your export credit — from 1:1 match rates to real-time wholesale pricing.
+Texas has no statewide net metering law, but the deregulated electricity market allows electricity providers to offer buyback plans that function similarly.
+Plans vary by how they calculate your export credit — from fixed export rates to real-time wholesale pricing.

 Who is eligible for a solar buyback plan in Texas?+